ceejbot/monitoring-budget/slides.md

 ---

-# [fit] for-pay/SAAS services can do better
+# [fit] for-pay/SAAS services exist
 # [fit] but I can't afford them

+^ They charge by volume and I have a lot of volume.

 ---

 # [fit] monitoring 400 processes right now
 # [fit] 12+ GB of log data a day

 ^ For-pay services charge by volume, and volume is what the registry has.
+Those 12G are just logs from our CDN, btw-- many multiples of that if we include server logs.

 ---